Gerola/Password-Analyzer-Tracker/README.md

 ## Perceptron:
-  The perceptron vectors will already be trained offline so the training wont need to take place with every startup of the program.
-Another key element of Perceptron is it won't learn after the training, it will go off the vector it has from the training data to classify passwords that are given.
-The feature vector of Percetron is the following in this order *length of password, number of special characters, number of digits, number of capital letters,  number of different characters (uppercase,  lowercase,  digits, special characters)*<br>
+  The perceptron vectors will already be trained offline so training won't need to take place everytime the program is run.
+Another key element is Perceptron won't learn after the training, it will go off the vector it has from the training data to classify passwords that are given.
+The feature vector of Percetron is the following in this order *if the password is longer than 20 characters, number of special characters, number of digits, number of capital letters,  number of different characters (uppercase,  lowercase,  digits, special characters)*<br>

 **Example**:<br>
 Password: "Washb0rd123$#"<br>
-Vector: [13,2,4,1,4]<br>
+Vector: [0,2,4,1,4]<br>

 ## Password Suggestions: